revomatico/docker-kong-oidc/README.md

 ## Session: DSHM (Hazelcast + Vertex)

 > This lua-resty-session implementation depends on [grrolland/ngx-distributed-shm](https://github.com/grrolland/ngx-distributed-shm) dshm.lua library.
-> It embeds an older version of Hazelcast (3.11) and is not kubernetes aware.
-It introduces an additional communication protocol.
 > Recommended: Hazelcast with memcache protocol enabled (see above).

 - Reference: https://github.com/bungle/lua-resty-session#dshm-storage-adapter